CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 - Thrust's Scan Algorithm

 For all GPU Scan algorithms, I choose to implement inclusive Scan first, and then convert the result of inclusive Scan to exclusive Scan.
 This can be done in parallel with minimal code.

+In this version, the partial sum array has a maximum size of 1024.
+Thus, the number of elements the Scan algorithm can handle is limited.

 ## Performance Analysis